Hypercubed/smykowski/README.md

 ## Plugins

-In `ajson` we have a concept of encoders, decoders, and plugins.
+In `Smykowski` we have a concept of encoders, decoders, and plugins.
 Encoders and decoders are functions that take no arguments and return a "replacer" or "reviver" function with the signature `(value: any, path: Array<string | number>)`.
 For encoders the "replacer" function should return the encoded JS object that will continue to be processed by additional plugins.
 For decoders the "reviver" function returns the decoded JS object.
 The `path` value may be user to write more advanced encoders/decoders.

 For example, a very simple encoder that replaces all values that are not arrays with `"foo"`: